When does Casa Amor start on Love Island 2021?

 Casa Amor has historically been responsible for some of the show’s most memorable moments.

-With some of this season’s couples looking as if they’ve settled down – such as Liberty and Jake; Chloe and Toby; Millie and Liam; Lucinda and Brad – fans are already looking forward to when Casa Amor will cause some ruckus.
+With some of this season’s couples looking as if they’ve settled down – such as Liberty and Jake; Chloe and Toby; Millie and Liam; Lucinda and Aaron; Faye and Teddy – fans are already looking forward to when Casa Amor will cause some ruckus.

 In June this year, it was confirmed that Casa Amor will be making an appearance this season.
 A source told The Sun: “It’s the twist that makes the show and gives them some of their best scenes and ratings.
 The episodes where half of the cast go to Casa Amor always rate really highly so producers were keen to keep it in.”